Roots and Radishes

 Quick pickled strawberries might sound unexpected, but once you try them, you'll be hooked!
 I first came across these tangy, juicy gems a few summers ago and immediately devoured the whole jar (no regrets).
 If you're looking fun appetizers to share, I developed this crowd-pleasing goat cheese crostini recipe specifically for these pickled strawberries-SO good!
 Or, use them as a new way to liven up spring and summer salads, like this strawberry salmon salad.

-Over time, I've tweaked this recipe to make it naturally sweetened, with no boiling needed-mostly to avoid vinegar boiling smells, but also to streamline the process.
+Over time, I've tweaked this recipe to make it naturally sweetened, with no boiling needed, mostly to avoid vinegar boiling smells, but also to streamline the process.
 This pickled strawberry recipe only requires five minutes of hands-on time, plus it's a great way to use up imperfect strawberries.
-Let me show you how to make them-plus, a few spice suggestions and yummy ways to enjoy pickled strawbs once they're ready!
+Here's how to make them, plus a few spice suggestions and ways to enjoy pickled strawbs once they're ready!

 Pickled strawberries in a jar with black peppercorns. this recipe